Which Appliances Use The Most Electricity? (2024)

 Are you curious to know how much your appliances will cost to run in 2024, especially after the latest energy price cap?

-The current energy price cap stands at £1,928 per year (affective from the 1st January 1st until the 31st March 2024).
+The current energy price cap stands at £1,717 per year (effective from the 1st October 2024 until the 31st December 2024).
+This reflects an increase from the previous cap of £1,568 for the period from 1st July to 30th September 2024.

 Check out our full guide on the cost of electricity per kWh and whether you should fix your energy bills.